Wondering if you need a homeschool name? Or how to pick out one that will best serve your family on your homeschooling journey?

 But, do you want a name like 3 Glittery Unicorns School on your daughter’s homeschool high school diploma?

 Yes, you can definitely change the name over the years.
-You may, however, want to pick one and stick with it.
-If so, go with practical.
+You may, however, want to pick a simple name and stick with it.
+If so, go with practical for an official name.

 2. Keep it simple